amrta-coder/FME-2021/README.md

 ## Related Paper

-The project is the sorcecode for the paper of <<Facial Action Unit-based Deep Learning Framework for Spotting Macro- and Micro-expressions in Long Video Sequences>>, which is submitted to [ACM Mutimedia 2021](https://2021.acmmm.org/) as for [FME Challenge 2021](https://megc2021.github.io/index.html).
+The project is the sorcecode for the paper of Facial Action Unit-based Deep Learning Framework for Spotting Macro- and Micro-expressions in Long Video Sequences, which is submitted to [ACM Mutimedia 2021](https://2021.acmmm.org/) as for [FME Challenge 2021](https://megc2021.github.io/index.html).

 ## Proposal Framework